rapenne-s/bento/doc/reference.md

 # Auto reboot

 You can create a file named `REBOOT` in a host directory.
 When that host will rebuild the system, it will look at the new kernel, kernel modules and initrd, if they changed, a reboot will occur immediately after reporting a successful upgrade.
 A kexec is used for UEFI systems for a faster reboot (this avoids BIOS and bootloader steps).

+Independently of the `REBOOT` file, in the provided `utils/bento.nix`, there is a systemd service that can be enabled to automatically reboot at a given systemd calendar if the kernel/mdoules/initrd changed.
+This is more convenient for servers.

 # Status report of the fleet